Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 • Consider lower-FODMAP options

-If You Have IBS-D
+If you have IBS-D

 • Emphasize soluble fiber (oats, peeled fruits, cooked carrots)